Jstith/ZeroSpice/readme.md

 I am working on migrating the front-end of ZeroSpice to go.
 Use the `go-desktop-build` branch to access the latest go client.

+### Install Pre-Compiled Binaries

+To install the pre-compiled go binaries for the ZeroSpice Client, go to [Releases](https://github.com/Jstith/ZeroSpice/releases)

 ## Table on Contents

 1. [Overview](#overview)